Automating-GIS-processes/site/source/lessons/L3/overview.rst

 Overview
 ========

+During this week we will learn a few really useful and commonly used GIS functionalities using Geopandas, namely:

-1. Geocoding addresses to Points (and vice versa)
+1. :doc:`Geocoding addresses to Points (and vice versa) <geocoding>`
-2. Point in Polygon
+2. :doc:`Conducting Point in Polygon queries <point-in-polygon>`
-3. Spatial join
+3. :doc:`Making Spatial joins <spatial-join>`
-4. Nearest neighbour
+4. :doc:`Finding Nearest neighbour of a geometry <nearest-neighbour>`

 Learning goals
 --------------